Updated: Jan 12

 I was initially looking at building this A-frame design based off one I saw on the IPP Facebook page, but decided to build it a little larger and beefier.
 Nothing against that design and I know it has been successful for a number of people.
-Our boar is pretty large and the design I saw was to short for him to walk in and I had some concerns about the longevity of the design.
+Our boar is pretty large (~500 pounds) and the design I saw was too short for him to walk in and I had some concerns about the longevity of the design.

 For the roof you will want to get eleven 2x4 8' and cut ten of them for the rafters to 5' length with a 45 degree angle on each end.
 One will be used for the ridge board at 8'.
 Some of the excess you cut off will be used for collar ties to add rigidity to the structure.